jccrosby/smart-ai-adoption/slides.md

 - Up-skilled team.

 <!--
-- On the other side of things, it was a success!
-- Number 4 - Propagate: Strategically scale successful AI applications.
+- Step Number 4 - Propagate: Strategically scale successful AI applications.

+- If you're propagating, your experiment was a success!
-- Now you get to scale the successful experiment across your team and/or organization.
+- Now you get to scale that success across your team and/or organization.

-Activities:
+What does that mean?

-1. Create roadmap to rollout the successful experiment.
-Which should include:`
+1. You're going to need a roadmap to rollout the successful experiment.
+That roadmap should include:`
-   1. Infrastructure and tooling changes
+   1. Any changes you need to make to infrastructure and tooling
    2. Training programs
-   3. Governance policies and monitoring processes
+   3. Updated or new governance policies and monitoring processes

-Output:
+So you'll end up with:

 1. A useable AI solution
-2. Maintenance & governance structures
+2. A process for maintaining and governing
-3. Ongoing monitoring plan
+3. A plan for monitoring and maintaining
 4. An up-skilled team/organization

-- The goal is to ensure that the AI solution is sustainable and effective.
+- The goal is to make sure the AI solution you're putting in place is sustainable and effective.

-**Regardless of the decision to Pivot or Propagate, don't forget to share your results and lessons learned.
-Speaking of...**
+Regardless of a Pivot or Propagate, there's something else that needs happen.
+Which means its time for the second tenet...
 -->

 ---
-layout: statement
+layout: center
 ---

-# **Sharing** is an essential part of expanding the benefits of any effort like this.
+<div class="text-red-500 text-6xl">Share what you've learned from the successes and failures.</div>

 <!--
-- I think sharing what you're doing and how you're doing it and what you've learned is key to any process like this.
+- Sharing is an essential part of expanding the benefits of any effort like this.
-- Sharing can happen at any stage of the process.
+- Also, it can happen at any stage of the process.
+It doesn't just have to be after the last step.
-- The only rule is that you share.
 -->

 ---